 \subsubsection{Saliency Score Prediction}

-To operationalize the concept of spatial importance, we engineer a lightweight prediction module that estimates a saliency map from the feature pyramid.
-Recognizing that saliency relies on both local contrast and global context, we process the input features by splitting them along the channel dimension.
-The local branch preserves spatial detail, while the global branch undergoes global average pooling and broadcasting to capture scene-level context.
-These are concatenated and fused through a dimensionality-reducing MLP to produce a single-channel saliency score map $S_l$.
+To model spatial importance, we design a lightweight prediction module that estimates a saliency map from the feature pyramid, as illustrated in the upper part of Fig.~\ref{fig:Saliency_maps}.
+Because saliency depends on both local contrast and global context, the input features are split along the channel dimension.
+The local branch preserves spatial details, whereas the global branch uses global average pooling and broadcasting to capture scene-level context.
+The two branches are concatenated and fused by a dimensionality-reducing MLP to produce a single-channel saliency score map $S_l$.
 The prediction process is defined as:

 where $\mathcal{F}_{\text{fuse}}(\cdot)$ denotes the feature fusion operation that concatenates the local branch features $\mathbf{F}_{\text{local}}$ and the globally pooled-and-broadcasted features $\mathbf{F}_{\text{global}}$ along the channel dimension.